The ADRIC-RICS Construction Adjudication Program:

 Based on years of public consultation in Ontario and at the Federal level, legislation and regulations for statutory interim adjudication are now in effect or soon to be in many provinces.
 The ADRIC-RICS Model Framework provides comprehensive guidance for all jurisdictions in Canada to achieve an ADR system that will be consistent across the country, based on the 95% success achieved since the first introduction of interim adjudication in the UK 25 years ago.

-Candidates with appropriate construction experience seeking Qualified Adjudicator (Q.Adj) status and inclusion on the ADRIC-RICS Panel must complete the ADRIC-RICS Canada Adjudicator Training Program and Panel Application Form to ensure they meet the Criteria to become a Q.Adj and for inclusion on the ADRIC-RICS Panel.
+Candidates with appropriate construction experience seeking Qualified Adjudicator (Q.Adj) status and inclusion on the ADRIC-RICS Panel must complete the ADRIC-RICS Adjudication Panel Application form and Skills form to ensure they meet the Criteria to become a Q.Adj and for inclusion on the ADRIC-RICS Panel.
 Upon acceptance to and successful completion of the training program, they will also be required to follow the ADRIC-RICS panel interview process (extra fee applies) and complete the RICS DRS Professional Ethics module.
 They will also become eligible to be included in the RICS Global Panel of Dispute Resolvers and Expert Witnesses.

 Ongoing CPD is required to maintain the designation and remain on the Panel.